Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional Dynamical Systems

-\item[\textbf{ State augmentation}] In this approach, a new auxiliary variable as $z(\eta)=w(\eta)$ is introduced.
-By specifying a law of motion for $z$ such as $z'= \Phi(\eta)$, which can be defined phenomenologically or derived from an underlying physical model, one can proceed to analyze the new extended dynamical system.
-If $z'$ can be expressed as a function of the state variables, $z'=\Phi(x,y)$, the extended dynamical system becomes autonomous.
-However, if the evolution of $z$ depends explicitly on time, i.e. $z' = \Phi(x,y,\eta)$, the extended system remains non-autonomous but can still be studied in a higher-dimensional phase space.
-Typical cosmological realization this procedure include (i) the Chevallier-Polarski-Linder parameterization, where $w$ is treated as a phenomenological function of the scale factor \cite{scherrer2015mapping}, and (ii) the scalar field closure, in which $w$ is derived from the kinetic and potential terms of a dynamical field \cite{tamanini2014dynamics}.
+In this approach, one may introduce an auxiliary variable to parametrize the time dependence of the system, for instance by promoting the (effective) EoS parameter $w(\eta)$ to an independent variable.
+By specifying a law of motion for this quantity, such as $w' = \Phi(\eta)$, which can be defined phenomenologically or derived from an underlying physical model, one can analyze an extended dynamical system.

+If $w'$ can be expressed as a function of the state variables, $w'=\Phi(x,y)$, the extended dynamical system becomes autonomous.
+However, if the evolution of $w$ depends explicitly on time, i.e. $w' = \Phi(x,y,\eta)$, the extended system remains non-autonomous but can still be studied in a higher-dimensional phase space.
+Typical cosmological realization of this procedure include (i) the Chevallier-Polarski-Linder parameterization, where $w$ is treated as a phenomenological function of the scale factor \cite{scherrer2015mapping}, and (ii) the scalar field closure, in which $w$ is derived from the kinetic and potential terms of a dynamical field \cite{tamanini2014dynamics}.

 \item[\textbf{Quasi-autonomous (slowly varying) or piecewise-constant}] In this approach, it is assumed that $w$ varies slowly with time, or, equivalently, that it can be treated as a locally constant function within each cosmological epoch.
 Under these assumptions, each regime can be analyzed separately as an autonomous dynamical system, provided that appropriate matching conditions are imposed at the transitions between successive phases.